Skip to main content

 La Part des Anges in Thuin has a compact weekly schedule: dinner on Thursday, Friday, Saturday, plus a Friday lunch service.
 It is closed Monday, Tuesday, Wednesday, Sunday.
 That makes it a better fit for diners who can plan around a narrow set of openings rather than for anyone looking for broad weeklong flexibility.

-The verified practical picture is limited, so the safest way to evaluate it is by timing and setting rather than by unconfirmed claims about cuisine, awards, chef, price, or menu format.
+Evaluating La Part des Anges is best done by timing and setting, as detailed information about cuisine, awards, chef, price, or menu format is not available.
 For broader planning, the Thuin restaurants guide is the better starting point.

 A narrow schedule makes this better for planners than improvisers